-Ms. Dorsa, Dr. Formela, Dr. Keresty and Dr. Verwiel served on the audit committee in 2022, which is chaired by Ms. Dorsa.
-On March 23, 2023, Ms. Dorsa notified the Company of her intent to resign from the board of directors and its committees, effective as of 11:59 p.m. on June 15, 2023.
-On April 14, 2023, our board of directors appointed Mr. Chase to the audit committee and determined that he will succeed Ms. Dorsa as chair of that committee when her retirement becomes effective.
-Our board of directors has determined that each of Ms. Dorsa, Mr. Chase, Dr. Formela, Dr. Keresty and Dr. Verwiel is "independent" for audit committee purposes as that term is defined in the applicable rules of the SEC and Nasdaq, and has sufficient knowledge in financial and auditing matters to serve on the audit committee.
-Our board of directors has determined that each of Ms. Dorsa and Mr. Chase is an "audit committee financial expert," as defined under the applicable rules of the SEC.
-During the fiscal year ended December 31, 2022, the audit committee met five times.
+Drs.
+Keresty and Verwiel served on the audit committee throughout 2023, with Ms. Caroline Dorsa and Dr. Jean-François Formela also serving as members through June 15, 2023, when they each resigned from the board of directors.
+Mr. Chase joined the committee when he was appointed to the board of directors in April 2023, and Ms. Bhanji joined the committee beginning in June 2023.
+The committee was chaired by Ms. Dorsa until June 15, 2023, and by Mr. Chase for the remainder of 2023.
+Our board of directors has determined that each of Ms. Bhanji, Mr. Chase, Dr. Keresty and Dr. Verwiel is "independent" for audit committee purposes as that term is defined in the applicable rules of the SEC and Nasdaq, and has sufficient knowledge in financial and auditing matters to serve on the audit committee.
+Our board of directors has determined that Mr. Chase is an "audit committee financial expert," as defined under the applicable rules of the SEC.
+During the fiscal year ended December 31, 2023, the audit committee met five times.
 The report of the audit committee is included in this proxy statement under "Report of the Audit Committee."
 The audit committee's responsibilities include: